Skip to main content.

 Emma Willard’s perspectival Temple of Time (1846).Image courtesy of the David Rumsey Map Collection, Cartography Associates.

-While sharply divergent from Peabody's charts in terms of aesthetics, Peabody nevertheless identified Willard as a major source of inspiration, crediting Willard with creating "the most ingenious chart ever besides [her own] invented."In Chapter 3, I discuss Willard's influences, which included Joseph Priestley's New Chart of History, from 1796, among the most circulated charts of its time; and Playfair'sCommercial and Political Atlas, the subject of Chapter 1.
-According to historian Susan Schulten, Willard appreciated the efficiency of these charts, but felt that they gave "little sense of thedimension, such as the relative importance of periods or the subjective experience of time."Sure enough, while neither Preistley's timeline nor Playfair's import-export charts provide a sense of the subjective experience of time, they do offer images that are just as interpretable today as they were at the time of their making.
+While sharply divergent from Peabody's charts in terms of visual form, Peabody nevertheless identified Willard as a major source of inspiration, crediting Willard with creating "the most ingenious chart ever besides [her own] invented."As for Willard, her stated influences included Joseph Priestley's New Chart of History, from 1796, among the most circulated charts of its time; and Playfair'sCommercial and Political Atlas, which we have already discussed in depth.
+According to historian Susan Schulten, Willard appreciated the efficiency of Playfair's charts, but felt that they gave "little sense of thedimension, such as the relative importance of periods or the subjective experience of time."From our vantage in the present, it is still safe to say that Playfair's import-export charts do not provide a sense of the subjective experience of time.
+But they remain just as interpretable today as they were at the time of their making—one of Playfair's primary aims, as you might recall.

-By contrast, the more abstract impression first conveyed by Peabody's chronological grids immediately invites—indeed, requires—additional interpretation.
-Her configuration of her data not, pacePlayfair, according to the cartesian grid but instead as a visual text, designed to be read from left to right, top to bottom, underscores her interpretive intent.
+By contrast, the more abstract impression first conveyed by Peabody's chronological grids requires additional interpretation.
+Her configuration of her data not according to the cartesian grid (pace Playfair) but instead as a visual text, designed to be read from left to right, top to bottom, underscores her interpretive intent.
 (What might seem to be x-y axes that divide each image into quadrants are instead, as Peabody explains, only intended to serve as visual anchor points in an otherwise unstructured field.)
-Like the process of interpreting a text, Peabody's charts encourage further contemplation.
-The charts may serve as the basis for future knowledge, but they do not serve as that knowledge's definitive source.
-This view of how knowledge should be constructed is conveyed not only in the accompanying textbooks, but through the visually-compelling yet nonetheless unintuitive design of the charts themselves.
+This, too, was intentional.
+Peabody designed her charts to serve as the basis for future knowledge, rather than that knowledge's definitive source.

-With the addition of the workbooks, which enabled the students to create their own charts, Peabody further underscores her belief in a more participatory form of knowledge production.
-This form of knowledge-making challenges the hierarchy that most commonly structures the relationship between the designer of a visualization and those who view (or interact) with it.
-According to Peabody's participatory process, it is the student who is authorized to both create and interpret the image, rather than the designer—in this case, Peabody herself—who originally developed its designs.
-If there is a single message communicated by Peabody's chronological charts, it is that their meaning is not fixed.
-Rather, they impress upon the viewer a sense of responsibility—first for developing informed interpretations of the images they perceive, and then for designing a course of future action.
+With the addition of the workbooks, which enabled the students to create their own charts, Peabody underscores her belief in a more participatory form of knowledge production as well.
+Her requirement that we participate challenges the typical hierarchy of knowledge-making, in which the designer of a visualization is inherently above those who view (or interact) with it.
+According to Peabody's pedagogical process, it is the student who is authorized to both create and interpret the image, rather than the original designer—in this case, Peabody herself.
+If there is a single message that is communicated by Peabody's charts, it is that their meaning is not fixed.
+Rather, they impress upon the viewer a sense of responsibility—first for developing informed interpretations of the colors, shapes, and positions that they perceive, and then for designing their own course of future action.

-There is a final lesson to be learned from Elizabeth Palmer Peabody and her charts, which has to do with the labor—physical as much as intellectual—that is involved in the production of knowledge.
-An additional aspect of Peabody's pedagogy were the "mural charts" that she created in order to center classroom discussion.
+An additional aspect of Peabody's participatory pedagogy were the “mural charts,” or “painted centuries” as she also sometimes described them, that she created in order to center classroom discussion.
 These were the charts she traveled with on her national promotional tour, as mentioned at the outset of this chapter, and by all accounts they were dazzling: triangles and squares of crimson, ochre, and forest green, set against a sharp black grid.
-In her version of a sales pitch, Peabody would "lay [a] chart down on the floor" and invite her would-be textbook adopters to sit around it and contemplate the colors and patterns they perceived.
+In her version of a sales pitch, Peabody would “lay [a] chart down on the floor” and invite her would-be textbook adopters to sit around it and contemplate the colors and patterns they perceived.

-The pedagogical impact of this embodied interaction was nothing short of transformative.
-"I have never known a system which placed the events of the history of all nations before the mind with such clearness, so little confusion, and so much permanency," wrote Eliphalet Nott, then president of Union College, who participated in one of Peabody's teaching demonstrations.Anticipating a decidedly twenty-first-century view of the value of immersive education, Peabody staged an encounter with the data that involved the whole body.
+The pedagogical impact of this embodied interaction was, as best we can gather, nothing short of transformative.
+“I have never known a system which placed the events of the history of all nations before the mind with such clearness, so little confusion, and so much permanency,” wrote Eliphalet Nott, then president of Union College, who participated in one of Peabody's teaching demonstrations.Anticipating a decidedly twenty-first-century view of the value of data visceralization, Peabody staged an encounter with the data that involved the whole body.
 This was an interaction that, she hoped, would in turn stimulate the imagination to new heights.
-Indeed, if visualization is to offer "richer understandings [of data] that enable researchers to ask bolder questions," as esteemed visualization researcher Ben Shneiderman believes, then the mural chart seems to represent an early apotheosis.
+Indeed, if visualization is to continue to offer “richer understandings [of data] that enable researchers to ask bolder questions,” as esteemed visualization researcher Ben Shneiderman asserts, then the mural chart seems to represent an early apotheosis.

-A black and white faded photograph of one of Anne Laura Clarke’s charts, which shows signs of wear indicated by ripped, deteriorated edges and the occasional hole in the paper.
+OLD USE UPDATED BELOW: A black and white faded photograph of one of Clarke’s charts, which shows signs of wear indicated by ripped, deteriorated edges and the occasional hole in the paper.
 The vertical timeline is made up of vacant or shaded-in rectangles of varying sizes surrounded by cursive captioning.

 Left: One of the timelines created by Anne Laura Clarke, as explored by Granville Ganter in his essay on Clarke's traveling lectures.